jamesdiacono/Fstyle/README.md

         );
     }

+### style.name(_factory_)

+It is important that the _name_ parameter passed to the `style.rule` and `style.fragment` factories is unique, otherwise the classes of distinct fragments might collide. _Fstyle_ provides a convenient way of generating names which are both meaningful and unique.

+The __name__ function returns a string which identifies a _factory_ function.
+The _factory_ is not invoked, only examined.

+    function style_loud() {
+        return style.rule(
+            style.name(style_loud),
+            "text-transform: uppercase;"
+        );
+    }
+    style.name(style_loud); // "style_loud_kokVpI"

+The returned string is a class which incorporates the name of the _factory_, but is actually unique to the _factory_'s object reference.
+The _factory_ may even be anonymous.
+The same string is always returned for a given _factory_.

+    style.name(style_button); // "style_button_TSd5WU"
+    style.name(style_button); // "style_button_TSd5WU"

 ### style.resolve(_value_)

 The __resolve__ function takes a _value_.
 If that _value_ is a function, then it is called to produce the return value.
 Otherwise, the _value_ is the return value.

-In the following example, `resolve` is used in a factory which does not care whether its `highlighted` parameter is a boolean, or a function which returns a boolean.
+In the following example, `style.resolve` is used in a factory which does not care whether its `highlighted` parameter is a boolean, or a function which returns a boolean.
 The returned styler will be reactive if `highlighted` is reactive.

-    const snippet_name = style.uniqify("snippet");
     function style_snippet(highlighted) {
         return style.rule(
-            snippet_name,
+            "snippet",
             `
                 background-color: <background_color>;
                 font-family: monospace;